Notice of Pre-AIA or AIA Status

 Conclusion

 The specification demonstrates possession of specific peptide species and certain individual conservative substitutions thereof.
-However, the claims encompass a broad genus of peptides defined by SEQ ID Nos:9-12 and further expanded by conservative amino acid substitutions, without sufficient disclosure of representative species or common structural features correlating structure with the claimed selective binding function across the full scope.
+However, the claims encompass a broad genus of peptide derivatives defined by the sequences in instant claim 1 (ix)-(xiii) and further expanded by conservative amino acid substitutions, without sufficient disclosure of representative species or common structural features correlating structure with the claimed selective binding function across the full scope.

 Claim Rejections - 35 USC § 112